Jehovah's Witnesses: Disciplinary action

 Jehovah's Witnesses require individuals to be baptized by the denomination in order to be subject to their disciplinary procedures.
 The denomination does not tolerate dissent over doctrines and practices; members who openly disagree with the group's teachings are expelled, shunned, and condemned as apostates who are "mentally diseased".
 Some adherents "fade" and stop attending meetings without being formally subjected to the group's disciplinary procedures, although some former members have still experienced shunning through this method.

 Members accused of persistent wrongdoing are brought to the attention of the elders who will then evaluate possible consequences.
-Members that have violated the group's standards—for example, dating a non-member—but not otherwise committed a serious sin may be "marked".
+Members who have violated the group's standards—for example, dating a non-member—but not otherwise committed a serious sin may be "marked".
 Congregation members who are aware of another member's errant behaviour are advised to limit social contact with the marked individual.
 Elders may decide to form a committee in cases involving serious sin, which may result in the member being reproved or shunned.
 This process requires three elders to meet with the accused.
 These cases usually involve sexual misconduct or apostasy.
 Other serious sins involve accepting blood transfusions (which does not require a judicial committee), smoking, using recreational drugs, divorce (unless a spouse committed adultery), celebration of holidays or birthdays, abortion (which is considered murder), and political activities such as voting in elections.
 Procedures related to congregational discipline are primarily described in the book, Shepherd the Flock of God, provided only to elders.
-People who formally leave Jehovah's Witnesses are considered to be disassociated and are also shunned.
+People who formally leave Jehovah's Witnesses are considered to be "disassociated" and are also shunned.
 Jehovah's Witnesses can also be disassociated for accepting a blood transfusion.